netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

 - PHP 5.5 or higher must be installed on the server.
 - The PHP SOAP extension must be installed and enabled.

-Hints for using the module
+Hints for using the extension
 ========================================

 Language support
 -------------------

-The module supports the locales *en_US* and *de_DE*.
-The translations are stored in CSV translation files and can therefore be modified by third-party modules.
+The extension supports the locales *en_US* and *de_DE*.
+The translations are stored in CSV translation files and can therefore be modified by third-party extensions.

 Data protection
 ---------------

-The module transmits personal data to DHL which are needed to process the shipment (names, addresses, etc.).
+The extension transmits personal data to DHL which are needed to process the shipment (names, addresses, etc.).

 The merchant needs the agreement from the customer to process the data, e.g. via the shop's